The Garden Cure

 REVIEWS OF The Garden Cure

-“Jan Cameron has distilled more than forty years of experience of working with groups in gardens and outdoors into a book full of wisdom and very sound advice … illustrated in a thoughtful way that will assist people with dyslexia or other literacy problems.
-[The book is] as useful and as accessible to those who have mental health problems themselves as it is to those who guide them.”
+“Jan Cameron has distilled more than forty years of experience of working with groups in gardens and outdoors into a book full of wisdom and very sound advice … [The book is] as useful and as accessible to those who have mental health problems themselves as it is to those who guide them.”
 Reforesting Scotland Journal

 “I would recommend The Garden Cure to both colleagues and users of the NHS.
 It explores both the therapeutic benefits and the joys of gardening.
 It captures and reflects on real people’s journeys, whilst exploring the relationship between wellness and illness … This book is an excellent reflection tool for anybody wishing to enhance lives by social prescribing.”
 Dr K Jones, Director, Salford Health Matters; Clinical Lead, Greater Manchester Training Hub (Dr Jones has been active in social prescribing at an allotment dedicated to this purpose since 2007)